ITBE-Lab/MA/README.md

         --giveUp <val>             Threshold with 0 <= <val> <= 1 used as give-up criteria.
                                    SoC's with accumulative seed length smaller than 'query_len * <val>' will be ignored.
-                                   Reducing this parameter will decrease runtime, but allow the aligner to discover more dissimilar matches.
+                                   Reducing this parameter will decrease runtime but allows the aligner to discover more dissimilar matches.
-                                   Increasing this parameter will increase runtime, but might cause the aligner to miss the correct reference location.
+                                   Increasing this parameter will increase runtime but might cause the aligner to miss the correct reference location.
                                    Default is 0.002.
         --maxTries <num>           At most the best <num> SoC's will be inspected.